 Prior to fiscal year 2018-19 the District disclosed the excess actuarial accrued liability over the actuarial value of assets as a contingent liability.
 In fiscal year 2018-19 the District's governing body and management deemed the amount measurable.
-Due to significant investment losses in the year ended June 30, 2022, the Plan recorded a change in net pension liability/asset and net deferred outflow of resources of \$(1,306,686).
+Due to additional investment losses in the year ended June 30, 2023, the Plan recorded a change in net pension liability/asset and net deferred (inflow)/outflow of resources of \$(267,551).
 Such amount is classified in non-operating expenses in the accompanying statement of revenue, expenses, and changes in net position.